The Myths of Networking (Part 2)

 That’s an outdated idea.
 We now know that, in our competitive world, business development is everybody’s business, no matter what their function or level within the company.
 As one CEO told the Contacts Count researchers, “I want everybody who works here to be our ambassadors in casual conversations, at conferences and meetings, and even in their social circles!
 You can’t buy that kind of visibility in a million ads.”

 Which of these networking myths have been holding your organization back?
 Which ones can you overcome?
-To learn more about networking skills, take the Contacts Count free
+To learn more about networking skills visit www.contactscount.com.
+Take the Contacts Count free 5-minute assessment to get some feedback on your networking skills.

 About the Author